BFieguth/brisk/docs/source/api/index.rst

     Classes involved in model evaluation, either providing methods to evaluate a model and plot results or to define metrics used for evaluation.

+:doc:`training`
+    Handles the training process, loading the data and running the experiments.

 :doc:`reporting`
     Generates an HTML report from training results.